-Dana Bash is CNN's chief political correspondent, responsible for covering the activities of both the U.S. House and Senate.
+Dana Bash is CNN's chief political correspondent based in Washington, D.C. and serves as the network's lead reporter covering the Republican field of 2016 presidential candidates in addition to covering the activities of both the U.S. House of Representatives and the U.S. Senate.

-As a member of the Peabody Award-winning "Best Political Team on Television," Bash covered the candidates on the trail for the network's America Votes 2008 coverage and interviewed the Republican presidential nominee Sen. John McCain (R-Ariz.) on numerous occasions.
-During the course of the long primary campaign, Bash also interviewed the major Republican contenders and broke many stories, including Gov. Mitt Romney's decision to suspend his campaign.
+As a member of the Peabody Award-winning team for the network's America Votes 2008 coverage, Bash covered the candidates on the trail and was the network's primary reporter on Republican presidential nominee Sen. John McCain's campaign.
+During the course of the long primary campaign, Bash also interviewed the major Republican contenders and broke a number of stories, including Gov. Mitt Romney's decision to suspend his campaign.

-Prior to covering Congress and the 2008 campaign, Bash reported as CNN's White House correspondent from the nation's capital and from locations around the world covering President George W. Bush and his administration.
+Prior to covering Congress and the 2008 campaign, Bash reported as CNN's White House correspondent from the nation's capital and from various locations around the world during President George W. Bush's administration.
 Bash has reported on major stories including Hurricane Katrina, the CIA leak investigation, and the capture of Saddam Hussein.
-She was instrumental in CNN's 2006 mid-term election coverage and the 2004 presidential campaign, which she covered from start to finish.
+She was instrumental in CNN's 2006 mid-term election coverage and the 2004 presidential campaign.

-Previously, Bash was an editor in CNN's Washington bureau, where she planned and coordinated the network's coverage of Capitol Hill, the State Department and key issues such as Medicare and Social Security.
-Bash also served as a producer on the network's public affairs shows, including Late Edition with Frank Sesno, Evans & Novak and Inside Politics Weekend with Wolf Blitzer, producing long-form live interviews with heads of state, lawmakers and other newsmakers.
+Previously, Bash was an editor in CNN's Washington bureau, where she helped plan and coordinate the network's coverage of Capitol Hill, the State Department and key issues such as Medicare and Social Security.
+Bash also served as a producer on several of the network's public affairs shows, including Late Edition with Frank Sesno, Evans & Novak and Inside Politics Weekend with Wolf Blitzer, producing long-form live interviews with heads of state, lawmakers and other newsmakers.

-Bash graduated cum laude with her bachelor's degree in political communications from George Washington University.
+Bash graduated cum laude with her bachelor's degree in political communications from The George Washington University.